A Massively Parallel Implementation of Multilevel Monte Carlo for Finite Element Models: The multilevel Monte Carlo method

 \subsection{An adaptive \ac{mlmc} method}

-A practical extension of \ac{mlmc} is given by \ac{amlmc} \cite{Giles2009, Cliffe2011, Elfverson, Collier2015}, which dynamically enforces the discretization and/or sampling error to be below a given tolerance.
+A practical extension of \ac{mlmc} is given by \ac{amlmc} \cite{Giles2009, Cliffe2011, Elfverson} or a sophisticated variant named Continuation Multilevel Monte Carlo \cite{Collier2015}, which dynamically enforce the discretization and/or sampling error to be below a given tolerance.
 This is done by updating the maximum level $L$ and the sample sizes $\{N_0,\cdots,N_L\}$ with (ideally) optimal values that reduce the \ac{mlmc} error with minimal increase in computational cost.
 Since the actual expectation, variance, and cost are unknown, they are estimated from sample averages and variances, which we refer to as moment estimates.
 Extrapolation of these moments estimates are also needed when they are not available.

 The algorithm used here begins with a simple initial set of samples, which may be chosen by any number of considerations.
 It is presented in \Sec{implementation}, consisting of a loop in which a set of samples are evaluated, convergence is checked and, if it is not reached, the maximum level $L$ and the sample sizes $\{N_0,\cdots,N_L\}$ are updated.
 In order to update $L$ an estimation of the constants $c$ and $\alpha$ in \Eq{mlmc_num_levels} is made using $\overline{Y_L}$ to estimate the discretization error \cite{Elfverson}.
 In order to update $N_\lev$ an estimation of variance and cost is required to evaluate \Eq{mlmc_num_samples}.
 Variance is estimated by the sample variance, i.e.